Minor in Media Arts and Design

 Media Arts and Design Electives

 Students may choose their electives from any category, enabling them to customize their educational experience in alignment with their personal interests and academic trajectory.
-The only stipulation is that elective courses must originate from MAAD or hold a MAAD crosslist.
+The only stipulation is that elective courses must originate from MADD or hold a MADD crosslist.

 Course Petitions

-Students may find themselves in a situation where a non-MAAD listed course aligns closely with MAAD approaches or subject matter and they wish to include it in their course plan.
-To address such situations, students have the option to petition for the inclusion of non-MAAD courses.
+Students may find themselves in a situation where a non-MADD listed course aligns closely with MADD approaches or subject matter and they wish to include it in their course plan.
+To address such situations, students have the option to petition for the inclusion of non-MADD courses.
 To initiate this process, students are required to complete a course petition form.
-Along with the form, students should provide relevant course materials or coursework that demonstrates the alignment of the non-MAAD course with MAAD approaches.
+Along with the form, students should provide relevant course materials or coursework that demonstrates the alignment of the non-MADD course with MADD approaches.
 Each petition will be reviewed on a case-by-case basis to determine its suitability for inclusion in the student's program of study.
+Do note that petitions are limited for minors, since the program is only 6 courses total.

 A person playing a virtual reality game while wearing a headset and holding two controllers.